-In the scope of the amendment process for the Requirements for Generation (RfG) network code initiated by ACER, ENTSOE and Wind Europe, with the support of TSOs and wind turbine manufacturers, have developed a common proposal for criteria defining acceptable forced oscillation in transmission system resulting from the operation of large offshore wind farms.
+In the scope of the amendment process for the Requirements for Generation (RfG) network code initiated by ACER, ENTSOE and Wind Europe, with the support of TSOs and wind turbine manufacturers, have developed a common proposal for criteria defining acceptable forced oscillation in transmission system resulting from the application of active damping during operation of large offshore wind farms.
 This joint process between TSOs and wind industry at EU level led to a fair compromise and is a significant relaxation with respect to the strict interpretation of the TSOs that no forced oscillations was allowed at all.
+Note that this requirement only concerns Forced Oscillation, i.e. oscillation which are not due to electrical part of the installation.
+Of course, the control of the inverter cannot lead to instability or undamped oscillation.